jackprogramsjp/Roblopy/README.md

 pip install roblopy
 ```

-Here is a simple way to upgrade:
+Here is a simple way to upgrade the package to the newest version:
 ```
 pip install roblopy --upgrade
 ```

-## Example
+## Quick Example

 ```python
 from roblopy import Users